 and only if you are satisfied with it, consider the builder’s offer.
 If you need professional guidance, speak to your lawyer, Chartered Accountant (CA), or wealth manager for valuable insights.

-To make your dream come true, Axis Bank is currently offering home loans at an attractive rate of interest and longer loan tenure.
-Plus, the processing fee is
+To make your dream come true, Axis Bank offers an attractive home loan interest rate and longer loan tenure.
+Plus, the processing

 In a rising interest rate scenario, for comfortable payment of EMIs, it would be sensible to increase the tenure of the Home Loan and, whenever possible, prepay to reduce your debt burden.

 Reach out to Axis Bank for the best home loan deal this festive season.

 Disclaimer: This article has been authored by PersonalFN, a Mumbai-based Financial Planning and Mutual Fund research firm.
 Axis Bank doesn't influence any views of the author in any way.
 Axis Bank & PersonalFN shall not be responsible for any direct / indirect loss or liability incurred by the reader for taking any financial decisions based on the contents and information.
 Please consult your financial advisor before making any financial decision.